jworender/lle/Cases/Case_2/README.md

 to a model, and then display the results.
 Anyone interested is invited to clone or fork the repository and change the settings for the purposes of self-demonstration.
-The verbiage here reflects the text in the paper, but in some cases figures or examples that are present here were cut in that document to stay within a ten page limit.
+The verbiage here reflects the text in the paper, but in some cases figures or examples that are present here were cut out of that document in order to stay within a ten page limit.

 ## Generate the Data